MohamadRezaRS/askcael-demo/README.md

 LangChain is used here specifically because it has existing abstractions that map onto these concepts (hypothetical-document embedding for query expansion, contextual compression / re-ranking retrievers) — the goal is to use those idioms rather than reimplementing this control flow from scratch.
 Self-correction (a confidence-check retry loop) is deliberately left out of this demo — see Future Work.

+## Document Granularity & Chunking Strategy

+This project intentionally skips any form of text chunking, mapping exactly one vector to each movie.
+This 1:1 strategy is driven by three main factors:

+- **Sufficient Context Windows:** The IMDb plot summaries in our dataset average around 600 words (roughly 800 tokens).
+Both of our embedding models have context limits that easily swallow these summaries whole (`models/gemini-embedding-001` handles 2,048 tokens, and `nomic-embed-text-v1.5` handles 8,192).
+- **Preserving Narrative Context:** A movie's synopsis is a cohesive unit.
+Themes, character developments, and genre nuances stretch from the beginning to the end of the text.
+Arbitrarily slicing a plot summary into chunks would shatter that context and weaken the semantic meaning of the individual pieces.
+- **Cleaner Retrieval:** Embedding the entire document guarantees a strict one-to-one relationship in the vector database.
+If we chunked the texts, a single movie could easily dominate the top-N similarity results with multiple highly-ranked chunks, crowding out other viable recommendations.

 ## Query Guardrails (Staying On-Topic)

 Every query passes an on-topic check — this stops the system being used for unrelated tasks (homework, code generation, general chat) the way general-purpose chatbots deployed on narrow-purpose interfaces sometimes are.
 Three layers: